Mathématique: Intergalactic Gate Bridge

 He barely remembers himself, ten years gone.
 Exactly the same.
 Wildly different.

 He rounds the door to Carter’s lab, and yup, sees her sitting there, back to the door, bent over—huh.
 What is that?
 It’s a got a whole mess of capacitors.
-That’s about all he can say about it from the doorframe.
+That’s about all he can say from the doorframe.
 She’s changed out of her unbelievable blue pant suit.
 Who picked that for her?
 With the curves she has, that suit was a crime.
-But her eyes had looked so blue.
+And her eyes had looked so blue.
 She’s in fatigues now.
 That’s better.
 Less electric.
 More grounded.

 He’s still in his James Bond suit.
 He feels ridiculous, dressed like this.
 He should have changed before coming.

 This doesn’t—um.
-This doesn’t sit quite right with Rodney.
-But he powers ahead.
+This doesn’t sit quite right with Rodney, but he powers ahead.
 Because that’s what he does.
 Powers things.
 Along vectors.

-He wishes he didn’t remember what it felt like to run through the hallways of Atlantis, in the middle of the night, screaming John’s name.
+He wishes he didn’t remember what it felt like to run through the hallways of Atlantis in the middle of the night, screaming John’s name.

 “It’s fine,” Carter says, short and forceful and still not looking at him.